-The following lists the main customization parameters exposed by the liqoctl install commands, along with a brief description.
-Additionally, arbitrary parameters available in the Helm values file (the full list is provided in the dedicated repository page) can be modified through the --set flag, which supports the standard Helm syntax.
+This section lists the main customization parameters supported by the liqoctl install command, along with a brief description.
+Additionally, all parameters available in the Helm values file (the full list is provided in the dedicated repository page) can be modified through the liqoctl install --set flag, which supports the standard Helm syntax.